ReasonEdit: Editing Vision-Language Models using Human Reasoning: Reasoning-Enhanced VLM Editing

 \subsection{Problem Definition}

 Let $e=(i, t, y^+, r^+)$ denote an edit, where $i$ is an image, $t$ is a text question, $y^+$ is the corresponding text answer, and $r^+$ is a human-provided reasoning composed of $N_s$ step-by-step factual statements $r^+ = \{s_1, s_2, \ldots, s_{N_s}\}$ that lead to the correct answer.
 We aim to develop a model editor $g(\cdot)$ that takes in a pretrained VLM $f$ and an edit $e$, and outputs a new VLM $f_{\text{new}} = g(e, f)$.
 To align with real-world scenarios in which users provide feedback each time a new error occurs, an editor should support \textbf{sequential editing}, where it efficiently and continuously updates $f$ with each new edit.
-The edited VLM \(f_{\text{new}}\) should respond correctly to edits without changing behavior on unrelated samples.
-It should also generalize an edit to samples that share semantic similarity in image or text, or rely on the same underline reasoning facts.
+The edited VLM \(f_{\text{new}}\) should respond correctly to edits without changing behavior on unrelated samples (locality).
+It should also generalize an edit to \textbf{unseen} samples that share semantic similarity in image or text (image-/text-generality), or rely on the same underlying reasoning facts (new forms of reasoning-enabled generality).